ats-tandjoeng7/Mission-to-Mars/README.md

 mars_year = sol_range/sols
 ```

 The following code snippet outlined how we derived the number of terrestrial days in a Martian year.
-I estimated there were about 2.9-3.0 orbital periods in the whole dataset by visually observing the total orbital cycles depicted in the 2D-plots that could be created by using Martian elapsed sols as x-axis and daily min temperature as y-axis (Fig. 5).
-I used terrestrial day range and two estimated orbital periods of 2.9 and 3.0 for obtaining an approximation of **685.085 Earth days** in a Martian year.
+I estimated there were about 2.9-3.0 orbital periods in the whole dataset by visually observing the total orbital cycles depicted in the 2D-plots that were created by using Martian elapsed sols as x-axis and daily min temperature as y-axis (Fig. 5).
+I used the terrestrial day range in the whole dataset and two estimated orbital periods of 2.9 and 3.0 for obtaining an approximation of **685.085 Earth days** in a Martian year.

 ```
 # Visually estimate the result from the daily minimum temperature plots